 - While the crust is doing its thing, make the filling by juicing fresh lemons, separating 4 egg yolks, and whisking together with 1 whole egg, sugar, salt. ginger, turmeric, and flour.
 Whisk through a mesh strainer to smooth out lumps but try to retain as much of the fresh ginger as you can.

 - This will blow your mind: Do not remove the crust from the oven.
 Make sure it is perfectly level with a stone or sheet pan underneath to catch any spillage.
 Use a clean watering can with a very long spout to pour the filling into the crust all the way to the top.
 Don't overflow the sides, you may have some filling leftover.
 Close the oven door and don't open it for at least 20 minutes.
 There is a special place you-know-where for bakers that open the oven door to check their tarts and let all the heat out.

 - Bake until the center still has a wobble (but not a jiggle) and the edges are set.
-Let cool to room temperature or chill, slice, and serve.
-Pictured above garnished with black cherry sauce and watermelon microgreens.
+Let cool to room temperature or chill in the pan.
+Then trim the crust, remove from pan, slice, and serve.